 Lines are clear and defined, textures are of an extremely high quality and the frame rate is stable while providing one of the greatest gaming experiences available on a console.
 We take our hats off to you, Guerrilla Games, we really do.

-Read more in our Horizon Zero Dawn review.
+Read our full Horizon Zero Dawn review

 The Last Guardian